-It should be noted, while blessed bread-panis benedictus is not the consecrated Body of Christ, it is blessed, and so, one should be careful to avoid letting crumbs fall on the floor to be trampled underfoot.
-In this regard, children should be instructed likewise to partake of the blessed bread respectfully.
+It should be noted-while antidoron (Greek: "[a consolation] instead of the [Holy] Gifts;" also called eulogia) is not the consecrated Body and Blood of Christ, it is blessed bread, and so, one should be careful to avoid letting crumbs fall on the floor to be trampled underfoot.
+In this regard, children should be instructed likewise to partake of the antidoron respectfully.